 Hurston-Deloria Fellowships for Doctoral Study in Anthropology

 The fellowships will add an additional year of support to the fellowship offer made to applicants to the doctoral program, and can be taken at any time during a student's graduate study.
 We anticipate that most students will use the fellowship to support a year of research or writing, although we also encourage students to apply for external funding.
-In addition to funding an additional year of graduate study (including summer stipend) we also offer up to $1000 toward relocation expenses and a $3000 research expenses fund.
+In addition to funding an additional year of graduate study (including summer stipend) we also offer up to $1,000 toward relocation expenses and a $3,000 research expenses fund.

 Applicants who would like to apply for a Hurston-Deloria Fellowship should apply to the Department of Anthropology in the usual cycle of applications.
 Decisions will be made on the strength of the application to the Department.
 To assess eligibility one additional page should be forwarded to Jeanne Roche at [email protected].
-This should outline the relevance of the proposed project for a Hurston-Deloria Fellowship and describe the candidate's suitability, including a statement of commitment and relationship to Black, Indigenous and/or Latinx communities in teaching and practice.
+This should outline the relevance of the proposed project for a Hurston-Deloria Fellowship and describe the candidate's suitability, including a statement that outlines how your commitment to the community you work with is or would be expressed through your teaching and practice.